rasterio/rasterio/docs/faq.rst

     Extent: (-113.564247, 37.068981) - (-104.970871, 41.996277)
     ERROR 4: Unable to open EPSG support file gcs.csv.
 Try setting the GDAL_DATA environment variable to point to the directory containing EPSG csv files.

-If you're using GDAL software acquired by a package management system like apt or yum, or Homebrew, you can likely eliminate this message and the condition that causes it by unsetting GDAL_DATA in your environment.
+If you're using GDAL software installed by a package management system like apt or yum, or Homebrew, you don't need to set the GDAL_DATA environment variable.

-If you see this error message when using Rasterio in a Python program or when using Rasterio's CLI in a shell script, the solution is to upgrade to version 1.0.18, which almost always sets GDAL_DATA when needed and otherwise leaves it alone.
+That software has the right directory path built in.
+If you see this error, it's likely a sign that GDAL_DATA is set to a bogus value.
+Unset GDAL_DATA if it exists and see if that eliminates the error condition and the message.

+If you're installing GDAL into a Conda environment or into a Python virtual environment by running `pip install rasterio` (remember that the Rasterio wheels on the Python Package Index include a GDAL library and its data files) the situation is different.
+The proper data directory path is not built in and GDAL_DATA must be set.
+Rasterio 1.0.18, whether from PyPI or Conda, will set the GDAL_DATA environment variable to the correct location when it is imported.